gailweiss/lm-springboard/README.md

 In the Basics sections, you can follow along a minimal example with things already in this repository: in `Plain Run`, you can train a transformer, track its loss, and save it.
 In `Basics: Inspect Model`, load it (or GPT2-small if you prefer), and inspect your loaded model.
 In `Basics: Configs`, gain some control: change hyperparameters, give extra command line args, and run over multiple configurations.

 Once that's done, get into your logic!
 In `Custom Datasets` see how to define or add your own tasks, and in `Customising` see some examples of how to inject your logic into this code.
+There's nothing too exciting in these examples, but they should give you a clear idea of where to go to insert your own more interesting modifications :)

 # Basics: Setup, and a Plain Train Run